LLCFreedom-Space/fs-app-store-connect-client/README.md

 - Get a list of all App Store versions of your app across all platforms using secure JWT-authenticated requests.
 - Handles JSON formats response.
 - Throws informative errors for server errors and not found cases.
+- Ensure test coverage for code to guarantee robustness and reliability.

 ## Installation